-For households with no insurance coverage, explicit trapping probabilities for Beta$(\alpha,1)$ distributed remaining proportions of capital were obtained using Laplace transform methods.
-In comparison to the corresponding trapping probability for random-valued losses, the proportional trapping probability exhibits a slower rate of decay, in line with the non-zero probability of high-income households losing a large proportion of their wealth.
+For households with no insurance coverage, explicit trapping probabilities for $\text{Beta}(\alpha,1)$ distributed remaining proportions of capital are obtained.
+In comparison to the corresponding trapping probability for additive (random-valued) losses, the proportional trapping probability exhibits a slower rate of decay, in line with the non-zero probability of high-capital households losing a large proportion of their wealth.

-Consideration of proportional insurance coverage requires redefinition of the infinitesimal generator of the process.
-Even under the assumption of uniformly distributed remaining proportions of capital the structure of the proportional insurance product induces non-local functional terms in the derivative and Laplace transform of the infinitesimal generator.
-Classical methods for solving the infinitesimal generator to derive the trapping probability were therefore not applicable.
-To overcome this, we propose a recursive method for deriving a solution of the IDE and estimate the unique solution numerically through the conjecture of the existence of a limit.
-Although only analytic up to a constant, the estimated trapping probability performs well when compared with simulations of the capital process and provides intuitive results under sensitivity analysis.
-Future work will involve deriving a mathematical proof that this conjecture holds.